Best Things to do in Chinatown, London

 Dumplings’ Legend (Gerrard Street) | Cantonese

 The absolutely best place for dumplings these master chefs craft over 8000 of these gorgeous filled parcels a day.
 They have Vegetarian Siu Loung Bao, steamed Vegetarian dumplings filled with ginger, carrot and spring onion.
 The real speciality is the xiao long bao or soup dumplings.
 You can watch the Chefs craft these amazing dumplings through the glass window.

 Opium (Gerrard Street) | Cocktail Bar

-On Gerrard Street look for a numberless Jade-coloured door and head inside for one of the best bars in Chinatown.
+On 15-16 Gerrard Street look for a numberless Jade-coloured door and head inside for one of the best bars in Chinatown.
 Upstairs you will find the speakeasy Apothecary bar which is a tea room, drinking den and dim sum parlour with an all-vegetarian selection of goodies to munch on.